diemol/selenium-grid-and-docker-workshop/exercise-2/README.md

 2. If using GitPod:
     * In the `config.toml` file, replace `url` with the result of `hostname -I` and port `2375`.
     * E.g. `url = "http://10.76.10.28:2375"`
+3. If using GitPod or Linux:
+    * Under the `exercise-2` directory, create the `assets` directory: `mkdir assets`
+    * Change the permissions of the directory: `sudo chown 1200:1201 assets`
 3. On a terminal, under the `exercise-2` directory, type `docker-compose -f docker-compose-v3-dynamic-grid.yml up`.
 4. Head to your machine/instance url, and check the port `4444`